jikurata/taste/README.md

 ## Version Log
 ---
+### v1.1.0
+- Implemented Flavor.await() to instruct Taste to wait for that Flavor to finish before starting other awaited Flavors.
+- Implemented Expectation.toMatchArray() to handle array comparisons

 ### v1.0.1
 - Implemented Taste.finished() to expose the object containing the comprehensive results of the taste tests.